MathewStylianidis/Musical-tempo-tracking/README.md

-# Tempo tracking using particle filters
+# Tempo tracking using probabilistic estimation/ML/signal processing methods

 As part of this repository, the following methods are implemented for performing tempo tracking (tracking of BPM) in songs: